-Very slow permeability: Dense fine-textured "control section" and claypan soils are very slowly permeability.
-They have angular blocky structure or are massive with very few visible cracks.
-They are plastic or sticky when wet, very firm when moist and very hard when dry.
-Peds tend to separate easier along horizontal ped surfaces.
-For the national contest, mottling and grayish control section colors are not required for a soil to have very slow permeability.
-Permeability rate is less than 0.06 in./hour.
+Very slow permeability or Impermeable: Dense, fine-textured clay-pan "control sections," indurated bedrock.
+They have angular blocky structure, massive, or are indurated bedrock, (all) with very few visible cracks or pores (when wet).
+Clay-pan soils are plastic and/or sticky when wet, very firm when moist and very hard when dry.
+Roots are mostly absent (within the clay-pan or bedrock).
+Peds tend to part easier along the horizontal axis above the clay-pan.
+Mottling and grayish control section colors are often present (clay-pan soils), but are not required [for the national contest] for a soil to have very slow permeability.
+Permeability rate: less than 0.06 in./hour.
+Ksat Classes: Primarily Very low and Low.

-Slow permeability: Moderately fine-textured "control section" with angular and subangular blocky structure and fine-textured "control section" with subangular blocky structure have a slow permeability.
-They are usually firm when moist and hard when dry.
-Roots are common.
-Peds tend to break more easily along the vertical axis than with very slowly permeable soils.
-Permeability rate is 0.06 to 0.2 in./hour.
+Slow permeability: Fine-textured "control section" with angularblocky parting to subangular blocky structure.
+Also, Moderatelyfine textured blocky or massive clay-pans.
+They are firm-to-very firm and moderately plastic when moist and hard when dry.
+Roots are common (within the "control section").
+Peds tend to part more easily along the vertical axis.
+Permeability rate: 0.06 to 0.2 in./hour.
+Ksat Class: Moderately low.

-Moderately slow permeability: Moderately fine-textured "control section" with subangular blocky and angular blocky structure have moderately slow permeability.
-These layers are firm when moist and hard when dry.
-Roots are common.
+Moderately slow permeability: Moderately fine-textured "control section" with subangular blocky structure.
+They are firm when moist and hard when dry.
+Roots are common (within the "control section").
 This permeability class is combined with slow permeability for the national contest.
-Permeability rate is 0.2 to 0.6 in./hour.
+Permeability rate: 0.2 to 0.6 in./hour.
+Ksat Class: Moderately high.

-Moderate permeability: Medium-textured "control sections" usually are moderately permeable regardless of the structure.
-Moderately fine-textured "control sections" with granular structure may also have moderate permeability.
-They are friable and usually have large pores.
-Roots are abundant.
-Permeability rate is 0.6 to 2 in./hour
+Moderate permeability: Medium-textured "control section" usually with prismatic structure parting down to subangular blocky structure.
+Individual peds have friable moist consistence and usually have large pores.
+Roots are common (within the "control section").
+Permeability rate: 0.6 to 2 in./hour.
+Ksat Class: Primarily Moderately high.

-Moderately rapid permeability: Soils with moderately coarse-textured "control sections," regardless of structure, are moderately rapidly permeable.
+Moderately rapid permeability: Soils with moderately coarsetextured "control sections," regardless of structure, are μm/sec x 0.1417 - in/hr moderately rapidly permeable.
 They are very friable or friable and usually have large pores.
-Roots are abundant.
+Roots are common (within the "control section").
 This class is combined with the rapidly permeable class for the national contest for home site or moderately permeable for the rest.
-Permeability rate is 2 to 6 in./hour.
+Permeability rate: 2 to 6 in./hour.